yanneta/msds501/hws/hw3/leetcode.md

 For problem 5, consider looping through all the elements of the array.
 If you find a zero, move all the remaining elements to the left.

-2. For problem 2 consider all substring of the smallest given string.
-Check if the substring divides both strings.
-Take the larger substring that satisfies de condition.

-3. It could take 4 lines of code if you use list comprenhensions.
-Two of this lines is to take care of the case in which books is the empty list.

-4. Consider a double loop on the indices of the array.
-Can you we avoid the double loop (use a dictionary in some way)?

-5. Consider a loop through all the elements on the array (works best from the back to the front).
-If you find a zero, move all the remaining elements to the left.